vplauzon/azure-training/iaas-training/2.1 - Data Lake Store/README.md

 --- | ---
 adlStoreName | Name of the Data Lake Store account to create.
 It needs to be globally unique.

+## Create Hierarchy

+Let's create a hierarchy.

+Let's open the ADLS resource and select

+## Access Control

 ## Notes

 ## Exercise